Logo

 C++

 RISC processors are used in many small devices such as PDA, mobile phones, clever coffee-machines etc. There is a big variety of assemblers for RISC processors, but the most frequent one now is ARM.
-I am going to talk about ARM 7 since I had dealt with them.
+I am going to talk about my experience of disassembling and reverse engineering ARM 7.

 Disassembling and Analysis of ARM Processors